Do you have a color scheme in mind before you paint? Or do you wing it? Or do you copy colors from someone else?

 They began working only with pure spectral colors.

-Their more traditional Contemporaries - Monet, Whistler, Sargent, retained Black on their palettes
+Their more traditional contemporaries Monet, Whistler, and Sargent retained black on their palettes.

 It is said that Sargent was amazed that Monet could paint without it.

 Times have changed around my thinking.
-I still don't use a tube named Black, but mix a very dark Black from Permanant Alizarin Crimson with Pthalo Green, you could try also other Reds, Namely Permanent Rose - Rose Lake etc.
+I still don’t use a tube named black, but I mix a very dark black from Permanent Alizarin Crimson with Pthalo green.
+You could also try other reds, namely Permanent Rose – Rose Lake, etc.

-This combination can be very Black looking or a very light gray, depending on strength of colors and amount of water.
+This combination can be very black looking or a very light gray, depending on the strength of colors and amount of water.

-Love to put the light Grays in the cloud formations.
+I love to put the light grays in the cloud formations.
 Try it.

-Don Andrews made this statement to a group of us Watercolorists. "most Watercolorists seem wonderfully color oriented when painting the lights in their landscapes, they fill these areas with vibrant and lively color.
+Don Andrews made this statement to a group of us Watercolorists: “Most Watercolorists seem wonderfully color oriented when painting the lights in their landscapes; they fill these areas with vibrant and lively color.
 When they address the shadow areas, they seem to lose their concern for color and resort to cold, inky darks.
 In truth, the shadow pattern in the painting is where the richest, most exciting color possibilities can be found.”

-A common problem I continually see in the classroom is a lack of color excitement in the shadow patterns of my students' paintings.
-Their shadow area appear murky or unnecessarily dark.
+A common problem I continually see in the classroom is a lack of color excitement in the shadow patterns of my students’ paintings.
+Their shadow areas appears murky or unnecessarily dark.
 It seems that artists automatically reach for dark blue pigment whenever they describe a shadow.

 The shadow areas will report a deeper, richer value of the local color.
 While the lights in your subject are usually quite limited in value range, the shadow patterns offer a wider range of values from light-middle, middle-dark, to dark.
 This fact goes to the heart of this color concept.